 Editing a calculated metric

-After creating a calculated metric, you can edit it to modify its formula, name, format type, and other optional settings.
+After creating a calculated metric, you can edit it to modify its formula and display settings.

 To edit a calculated metric: